 My mentor has told me that I have been selected for an appointment.
 When will I receive notification from ORISE?

 ORISE must await DoD program coordinator approval before the appointment process through ORISE can begin.
 Once approvals and funding are in place, ORISE is able to generate the appointment package.
-See start of appointment for more information.

 Can I relocate before I receive my appointment letter?